A Level Drama & Theatre Studies

 A core part of this course involves attending the theatre – this is in preparation for the ‘live theatre performance’ element of the written paper and in order to widen your understanding and experience of performance.
 It also allows you to develop self-confidence, presentation skills, personal discipline, time management and group work skills which are highly regarded by both employers and in higher education.

-This course also links well with many of the College’s E6 Programme activities, including Dance Live, teaching placements and work experience.
+This course also links well with many of the College’s EDGE (Enrichment) programme, including Dance Live!, teaching placements and work experience.

 Apply